CAS & HARVARD

 Matthew Mandel

-Matthew Mandel is a former CAS Fellow and agriculture specialist, who has held positions such as Operations Executive Analyst and Farm Development Associate at AeroFarms.
+Matthew Mandel is a former From Fauna Fellow and agriculture specialist, who has held positions such as Operations Executive Analyst and Farm Development Associate at AeroFarms.
 He is a previous Lester Kissel Grant award recipient for his studies of philosophy at the Edmond J. Safra Center for Ethics, Harvard University.

 Matthew graduated Magna Cum Laude from Harvard in 2019 with his Bachelor’s in Philosophy; Secondary in Computer Science.
 His senior thesis on Kant’s ethical theory, entitled “The Normative Question: A Constitutive Account of What We Should Do and Why”, won the Carrier Prize in 2019.
 Matthew was also a member of Harvard’s Phi Beta Kappa Society.